Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 Thanks to Pact capabilities, all policies and hooks inside are isolated from each other.
    - Prevent cross-tokens calls
    - Prevent cross-policies calls
-   - Prevent cross-hooks calls inside a single policy
+   - Prevent cross-hooks calls within a single policy

 All the standards policies use the same paradigm: avoid any dependencies between policies.
-As a rule of thumb, policies must stay independent of each other, without the need to use external data from other policies.
+As a rule of thumb, policies must stay independent of each other without the need to use external data from other policies.

-This guarantees that most bugs and possible security breaches inside a policy (even a custom one) will have a limited range and a limited exploitability.
+This guarantees that most bugs and possible security breaches inside a policy (even a custom one) will have a limited range and limited exploitability.

 Sales escrow account
 ~~~~~~~~~~~~~~~~~~~~